Where to stay in Perth First Time: Best Areas

 Stay in Fremantle if you want to be next to the beach, you want to be near an alternative scene, you enjoy a good nightlife, you don’t mind being away from the centre, you don’t mind being in a quieter area.

-Esplanade Hotel Fremantle – by Rydges is located in the heart of Fremantle, overlooking Esplanade Park.
-20 minutes’ drive from central Perth, this hotel offers 2 outdoor pools and a fitness centre.
-It is easy walking distance of local shops, restaurants, markets and museums.
+• Esplanade Hotel Fremantle – by Rydges, located with walking distance of local shops, restaurants, markets and museums.
 Fishing Boat Harbour is just 400 m away and Fremantle Markets is just a 3-minute walk away.

-Quest Fremantle offers accommodation with free WiFi and flat-screen TV, as well as a fitness centre and a garden.
+• Quest Fremantle, featuring free WiFi, a fitness centre and a garden.
 A bicycle rental service is available at this property and cycling can be enjoyed nearby.

-Tradewinds Hotel offers 4-star accommodation in Fremantle with sweeping views across the Swan River.
+• Tradewinds Hotel, 4-star accommodation in Fremantle with sweeping views across the Swan River.
 Guests can enjoy hotel facilities, including a swimming pool during their stay

 See More